 Looking at our progress during my 2020 Family Footprint Review, I know there is always more we can do but I think it is good to take a moment to appreciate the positive changes already made.
 Action, for me, is the antidote for anxiety.
 There is much to do, both at home and across the globe, but I’m entering 2021 feeling energised.
 After the year we’ve had, that feels wonderful on so many levels!

 I’d love to hear how your year has been.
 Have you done a review of your 2020 family footprint project?
 I’d love to hear about the changes you’ve made to lower your carbon footprint.
 Tell me what you’d like to hear more about on the blog in 2021.
 How can I help you meet your sustainable living goals and to feel connected and empowered in this changing world?
-You can add your comments below or, if you prefer, email me at email@example.com.
+Email me.
 We’re all in this together.